 Gronkowski notes that if a product does not sell in his online store, “we will try and market [that product] towards a different market before ruling it out.
 For example, we might market a robe towards a bachelorette party gift, but if that doesn’t work, then we might try to market it towards a women’s birthday gift instead.”

-Additionally, while most of her jewelry selections are chosen methodically using the tips above, Welsh says, “I always include some unexpected surprises into a collection.”
+Additionally, while Welsh methodically makes jewelry selections using the tips above, she says, “I always include some unexpected surprises into a collection.”
 Don’t be afraid to take some risks!

 Gauge customer interest in products by running a PickFu poll.
 Test color combinations, product variations, and featured product photos to see what respondents like best.
 You can even target poll respondents to match your store’s core audience.